skip to content

 You have the right to remain silent.
 The police will probably ask you a lot of questions, but you do not have to answer them.
 If you do not wish to give information apart from personal details like your name, address and date of birth, just politely say so after each question.

-Remember - anything you say may be brought up later in evidence.
+Remember: anything you say may be used later in evidence against you.
 There is no such thing as an ‘off the record’ conversation with a police officer.

 You also have the right to make one telephone call (though the police can stop you calling a particular person).
 You may have a lawyer, friend or relative present during questioning (though the police can refuse permission for a particular person to be present).
 You may have an interpreter present during questioning if needed.